s9b/wedding_company_backend_assignment/README.md

   - Deletes org and admin from master DB and drops the tenant DB.
   - Response: `204 No Content`.

+- `PUT /org/update`
+  - JSON body:
+    ```json
+    {
+      "organization_name": "Acme Corp",
+      "email": "owner@acme.com",
+      "password": "strongpassword123",
+      "new_name": "Acme International"
+    }
+    ```
+  - Behavior:
+    - Requires admin token; only the org’s admin can rename.
+    - Validates the new name does not already exist.
+    - Updates the master metadata (`organization_name`, `organization_name_lower`).
+    - Does not move tenant data.
+Use `scripts/migrate_org_name.py` to copy data to the new tenant database name, then update config.
+  - Response example:
+    ```json
+    {
+      "organization_name": "Acme International",
+      "admin_email": "owner@acme.com",
+      "created_at": "2024-01-01T12:00:00Z"
+    }
+    ```

 ## Local Development

 ### Environment Setup